National language: Kenya

 While English and Swahili are official languages, Swahili also has a special status as national language.
 None of the country's biggest languages (Gikuyu, Luo, Kamba, Kalenjin, etc.) have any explicit legal status on the national level, but the 2010 constitution enjoins the state to "promote and protect the diversity of language of the people of Kenya."

 Lebanon

 In Lebanon, the Arabic language is the "official national" language.
 Modern Standard Arabic is used for official purposes, while the everyday spoken language is Lebanese Arabic.
 French and English are also widespread in Lebanon.

 Luxembourg

 Luxembourg uses three official languages: Luxembourgish, French, and German.
 Previously Luxembourgish had no official status, but following a constitutional revision a law was passed on 24 February 1984 making Luxembourgish the national language.
 Furthermore, this law recognised the three languages of Luxembourg (Luxembourgish, French and German) as administrative languages.

 Malaysia

 The Malay language is the national language of Malaysia in accordance with Article 152(1) of the Federal Constitution of Malaysia.

+Maldives

+Dhivehi is the national language of Maldives per the Maldivian constitution.